jmtannus/jmtannus/README.md

 ## About me:

-2 more pillars guide my life:
+2 pillars guide my life:
   1. **Gumption**
   1. **Sincerity** (without hurting the other).